-How meaningful, therefore, are the musings of ancient King David, who, in Psalm 68:4 penned these captivating words: lift up a song to him who rides through the deserts; his name is Yahweh. . . .
+How meaningful, therefore, are the musings of ancient King David, who, in Psalm 68:4 penned these captivating words: lift up a song to him who rides through the deserts; his name is Yahweh.

-Note that it does not say that the Lord rides over the desert.
-Were it to say that then we might decide that he is aware but quite removed from life in the wastelands.
+Note it does not say the Lord rides over the desert.
+Were it to say that we might decide he is aware but quite removed from life in the wastelands.
 Several times throughout the years I have flown over the Sahara Desert.
-For hours one can look out the window from the safety of an airplane and behold nothing but pale sand for as far as the eye can see.
+For hours one can look out the window from the safety of an airplane and behold nothing but pale sand as far as the eye can see.
 What is surely so harsh seems so generally benign from thirty thousand feet.

 But what King David’s song says is Yahweh rides through the desert.
 Implied in those words is that he starts on one end and goes all the way through to the other.
 I cannot help but remember a different sort of landscape from the New Testament; not sand but water.
 In Mark 4:35 Jesus invites the disciples to travel with him across the Sea of Galilee: On that day, when evening had come, he said to them, “Let us go across to the other side.”
 Jesus knew a fierce storm would arise (see Mark 4:37) and yet he had confidence that despite such a trial he and his followers would indeed cross “to the other side.”
 Similarly, the Eternal God of Heaven and Earth rides through the desert.
 He is there, in the midst of the wasteland, riding hard from start to finish.
 He does not lose his way.
 He does not give up.
 He engages the harsh elements of the desert.
 He rides through it.
 That is the kind of God he is.